- Art and Design

 Double Award (New)

 This is a double-award resulting in each student being awarded two grades at the end of the course.
-The GCSE course will start being delivered during Year 9 and will continue through to the end of Year 11.
+The GCSE course has been delivered during Year 9 and will continue through to the end of Year 11.
 The two grades awarded may be different and each will represent the combined results of examination in biology, chemistry and physics.
-The course covers a range of topics, some of which are quite abstract, others are directly applicable to everyday life but all will help understand how science and its applications are relevant in the real world.
-Success in this course will provide students with the knowledge base to continue studying the sciences at A-Level.
+The course covers a range of topics, some of which are quite abstract, others are directly applicable to everyday life, but all will help you to understand how science and its applications are relevant in the real world.
+Success in this course will provide students with the knowledge base to continue studying sciences at A-Level.

 This is a linear course and all examinations are sat at the end of Year 11.
 There will be 6 exam papers, 2 biology, 2 chemistry and 2 physics.
 Each paper will last 1 hour 15 minutes and will be worth 16.7% of the final grade.
 Each paper will assess different topics and will comprise a range of question types, from multiple choice to open response.